stephenmcd/babbler/README.rst

 Babbler
 =======

 A Twitter bot that polls an RSS feed and posts the feed's titles as tweets, extracting words from the titles to use as hashtags.

 Options
 -------

-Options need only be provided once via command line as options specified are then persisted in the data file, and reused on subsequent runs.
-Required options can also be omitted as they will each then be prompted for individually.

   --version             show program's version number and exit -h, --help            show this help message and exit